Why has it been so difficult for Britain to recognise the state of Palestine?

 Fast forward to May 1948.
 The declaration of an independent state of Israel by its first prime minister, David Ben-Gurion, following the hasty abandonment of territory mandated to British control in 1920 by the League of Nations, and coupled with the Israeli army’s successful defence against immediate invasion by five neighbouring Arab states, left the new nation in control of 78 per cent of what had once been British-administered Mandatory Palestine.

 For more than half a century, Western governments – Britain included – have said that there should be a Palestinian state that encompasses Gaza, the West Bank and East Jerusalem.
-But in 1967, when the Six Day War broke out with its neighbours, Israel seized the former territory from Egypt and the latter two others from Jordan.
+But in 1967, when the six-day war broke out with its neighbours, Israel seized the former territory from Egypt and the latter two from Jordan.
 The subsequent UN Resolution 242 called for Israel to withdraw in return for recognition by Arab states – but neither the pullback nor the recognition ever came to pass.

-At that point in time, Palestinians still hankered after sovereignty over the whole of historic “Palestine” – including what had already been the state of Israel for almost 20 years, and from which more than 700,000 Palestinians had been forced to flee, in a displacement and dispossession known as the Nakba, meaning “catastrophe” in Arabic.
+At that point, Palestinians still hankered after sovereignty over the whole of historic “Palestine” – including what had already been the state of Israel for almost 20 years, and from which more than 700,000 Palestinians had been forced to flee, in a displacement and dispossession known as the Nakba, meaning “catastrophe” in Arabic.

-Israel, far from withdrawing from the territorial gains made during conflicts, has set up settlements, meaning that at least 620,000 Israelis now live in the West Bank and East Jerusalem.
+Israel, far from withdrawing from the territorial gains made during conflicts, has established settlements, meaning that at least 620,000 Israelis now live in the West Bank and East Jerusalem.
 Several of the most extreme members of the Netanyahu government are eager to resettle Gaza in the same way.

-In 1988, there was a dramatic change of thinking within the then-Palestinian leadership – its so-called “historic compromise”.
+In 1988, there was a dramatic change of thinking within the then Palestinian leadership – its so-called “historic compromise”.
 Led by Yasser Arafat, the Palestinian Liberation Organisation would confine its aspiration to sovereignty over the territories occupied in 1967.
-All negotiations that have taken place since then – at Oslo in 1993, at Camp David in 2000, and between Israeli prime minister Ehud Olmert and Mahmoud Abbas as part of a secret realignment plan that was never implemented – have envisaged, to some degree, a two-state solution, with Israel and Palestine living side by side.
+All negotiations that have taken place since then – at Oslo in 1993, at Camp David in 2000, and between Israeli prime minister Ehud Olmert and Palestinian Authority president Mahmoud Abbas as part of a secret realignment plan that was never implemented – have envisaged, to some degree, a two-state solution, with Israel and Palestine living side by side.

 Shortly after Arafat’s historic compromise, 78 countries recognised the new Palestinian state.
 Today, the number declaring formal recognition stands at 147.